 Raised in virtual silence, freedom brought the joy of noise, and unto thee I present my noodlings.

-I’ve spun records in clubs around the world, and I had a radio show for a while.
-However I quickly tired of the pretentiousness and the sycophancy.
-Sniffly morons who insist on using the prefix ‘DJ’, grown men bitch-fighting who gets to play the next record.
-And don’t get me going on those arm-waving gobshites.
-These people hate music.
-Fuck them.
+I’ve spun records in clubs and parties around Europe and the US, and I had a radio show for a while.
+However I quickly tired of the pretentiousness, the sycophancy and morons who insist on using the prefix ‘DJ’, grown men bitch-fighting over who gets to play the next record.
+You are playing other people’s music FFS, don’t pretend otherwise.

 I’ve retained my interest in sound – not just in a musical form, but as an emotional experience in itself.
 Messing with synthesizers really floats my boat.
 These days I don’t feel compelled to listen to music.
-Rather, I dial-up some ambiance and go from there.
+Rather, I dial-up some ambience and go from there.
 I have a small stash of recordings, but I am still sucking-up knowledge and improving.
-To the extent that I am confident of soon releasing (for free of course) a selection of my late-night sonic adventures.
+To the extent that I am confident of soon releasing a selection of my late-night sonic adventures.

 My view of music is that it should be played in the moment, involving listeners and providing some meaning.
 Ultimately, my goal is to to be able to eek-out my ideas live to an audience and, ya’know, try something unique and interesting.
-Not for fame and fortune, but for the beauty in it.
+For the beauty in it.

 I’ve been spurred to continue by some nice e-mails from friendly strangers, so I’m happy for anyone to dip into my journeys.